 Westminster’s Roadsters programs are planned with senior adults in mind.
 Westminster members and friends have the opportunity to take day trips in the DC area or attend special events in the church.
 Destinations may include historic homes, gardens, area galleries, plays, concerts, and parks.
 Trained drivers provide transportation from the church using a 15-passenger bus.
-For more information, contact Patty Chamberlain, Director.
+For more information, contact Nancy Hall Berens, Director of Congregational Life.

 Little Theatre of Alexandria

 Attend the dress rehearsal of LTA’s productions!
 Shows begin at 8:00 PM; arrive between 7:30 and 7:45 to pick up your ticket from one of our members.
 No bus service available.

 From the writer of the critically acclaimed Netflix drama, The Crown, playwright Peter Morgan takes you behind the scenes of Buckingham Palace.
 For the past 60 years, Queen Elizabeth has met with each of her 12 prime ministers in private, weekly meetings at Buckingham Palace.
 From Churchill to Margaret Thatcher, Morgan imagines what these meetings would be like as they span decades of the Queen’s reign.